Nearly half of a Michigan high school's valedictorians since 2014 have come from the same family

 "I'm a perfectionist, so earning all A's was something I had to do," Amelia told CNN on Sunday.
 "Being valedictorian was just a by-product of that."

-They all attended Airport High School in Newport, a town southwest of Detroit.
+They all attended Airport High School in Carleton, a town southwest of Detroit.

 "There was a little bit of expectations from my siblings, but not too much since we weren't in high school together," Amelia said.

-Note: CORRECTION: An earlier version of this story misspelled the first name of the Airport High School valedictorian.
-It is Amelia.
-The story had the wrong location for Airport High School.
-It is in Carleton.
-It also had the wrong employer for Chris Corne.
-He works for Ford.